When Pink Floyd Re-Emerged With ‘A Momentary Lapse of Reason’

-The band had split after 1983's ‘The Final Cut,’ with each of the members venturing out to do solo discs.
-However, that didn’t stop their label for pushing for each to return to the band for more music, realizing that the solo ventures would be a less lucrative proposition.
-Singer/guitarist David Gilmour was the first to see this reality, and started to waver in 1985 as he began to put a band together for his third solo release.
+They split after 1983's The Final Cut, with each member venturing out to do their own projects.
+Understanding that solo ventures would be a less lucrative proposition, their label continued to push for a reunion.
+David Gilmour started to waver in 1985 as he began to put a band together for his third solo release.

-Though Roger Waters had declared Pink Floyd "a spent force,” Gilmour saw the potential in moving forward without ‘The Wall’ mastermind.
-Keyboardist Richard Wright's wife contacted Gilmour about lending a hand musically, but his full return was stalled by legal matters relating to his ousting following ‘The Wall’ album.
-Add in the fact that Nick Mason expressed his interest in new music as well, and by 1986, Gilmour made the decision to utilize some of his solo material for what would become the 13th Pink Floyd studio album, ‘A Momentary Lapse of Reason.’
+Waters had declared Pink Floyd "a spent force," but Gilmour saw the potential in moving forward.
+Keyboardist Richard Wright's wife contacted Gilmour about lending a hand musically, but his full return was stalled by legal matters relating to his ouster during sessions for The Wall.
+Nick Mason expressed interest in new music, however, and by 1986, Gilmour was reshaping some solo material for what would become the 13th Pink Floyd studio album.

-The decision to move forward without him upset Waters, who took the rest of the band to court over usage of the name and attempted to thwart the release of the album.
-Gilmour would tell the Sunday Times (as chronicled in the Pink Floyd book ‘A Saucerful of Secrets’), “Roger is a dog in the manger and I'm going to fight him.
-No one else has claimed Pink Floyd was entirely them.
+Upset by their decision to move forward without him, Waters took the rest of the band to court over use of the name and attempted to thwart the release of A Momentary Lapse of Reason.
+But Gilmour refused to back down: "Roger is a dog in the manger and I'm going to fight him," Gilmour told the Sunday Times, as chronicled in the book A Saucerful of Secrets.
+"No one else has claimed Pink Floyd was entirely them.
 Anybody who does is extremely arrogant."

-In the end, ‘A Momentary Lapse of Reason’ would become one of the band's most polarizing releases.
-There were standout tracks, but the disc as a whole didn't stand up to the Pink Floyd of the past.
-Roger Waters, of course, would criticize the album, stating that it was not a true Pink Floyd release.
-Wright would later agree, explaining in the book ‘Comfortably Numb: The Inside Story of Pink Floyd,’ “Roger’s criticisms are fair.
-It's not a band album at all."
+Still, A Momentary Lapse of Reason remains one of the band's most polarizing releases.
+Beyond a few standout tracks, the album as a whole didn't stand up to earlier triumphs.
+Waters stated flatly that it was not a true Pink Floyd release.
+"Roger's criticisms are fair," Wright agreed in the book Comfortably Numb: The Inside Story of Pink Floyd.
+"It's not a band album at all."

-However, that seemed to matter little to the fans.
-The disc surpassed quadruple platinum status in the U.S. It spawned the year's biggest tour and a companion live album, ‘The Delicate Sound of Thunder,’ in 1988.
-Plus, the crew of the Soyuz TM-7 would take the disc on their mission, making Pink Floyd the first rock band to be played in outer space.
+It all seemed to matter little to fans.
+A Momentary Lapse of Reason surpassed quadruple platinum status in the U.S, spawning the year's biggest tour and a companion live album, 1988's The Delicate Sound of Thunder.
+Then the crew of the Soyuz TM-7 took A Momentary Lapse of Reason on their mission, making Pink Floyd the first rock band to be played in outer space.